RiverArchitect/RA_wiki/wiki/Troubleshooting.md

 # Known issues<a name="issues"></a>
 We do our very best to program *River Architect* as robust and flexible as possible. *River Architect*'s stepwise development nevertheless led to a few restrictions in its freedom of use, which are caused by a couple of hard-code sequences.
 The following limitations because of hard-coding are known and will be fixed in future versions:

- - [[SHArC]]: Aquatic ambiances / fish lifestages must be named either `spawning, fry, ammocoetes, juvenile, adult, hydrologic year, season, depth > x, ` or `velocity > x`.
+ - <a href="SHArC">SHArC</a>: Aquatic ambiances / fish lifestages must be named either `spawning, fry, ammocoetes, juvenile, adult, hydrologic year, season, depth > x, ` or `velocity > x`.
 The [lifestage names](SHArC#hefish) are currently hard-coded in the `Fish` class (`RiverArchitect/.site_packages/riverpy/cFish.py`) dictionary `self.ls_col_add = {"spawning": 1, "fry": 3, "ammocoetes": 3, "juvenile": 5, "adult": 7, "hydrologic year": 1, "season": 3, "depth > x": 5, "velocity > x": 7}`.
 This dictionary can be changed for using other lifestage names and we are working on an improvement in later versions. *Note: This dictionary defines the relative column numbers that is added to the column where a fish name is defined.*

 # How to trace Error and Warning messages<a name="howto"></a>
 If *River Architect* encounters problems, the code writes *WARNING* and *ERROR* messages to the *Python* command line and to the same logfile where all other computation progress information is logged.
 The *WARNING* and *ERROR* messages provide information on the error cause and this Wiki contains all possible *WARNING* and *ERROR* messages of *River Architect*.